The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 You may have heard that famous quote before… but what does it mean?

-The brain processes emotion and logic very differently, but they are intertwined deeply when it comes to our decision-making.
-Emotions are pretty dang quick to let us know when we want to buy something… but logical persuasion uses facts and figures to convince us why that purchase makes logical sense.
+The brain processes emotion and logic very differently, but they are intertwined deeply in decision-making.
+Emotions are pretty quick to let us know when we want to buy something… but logical persuasion uses facts and figures to convince us why that purchase makes logical sense.

-Ultimately, people act on their emotions and justify that decision to themselves logically.
-They don’t just buy products or services – they buy solutions to their problems.
+Ultimately, people act on their emotions and justify their decisions to themselves logically.
+They don’t just buy products or services—they buy solutions to their problems.

 But it’s not an immediate “step A to step B” light switch decision when we click that “contact us” or “buy now” button… you’re actually moving through certain sequential stages of thought.